fybrik/fybrik/site/docs/reference/crds.md

         <td><b><a href="#fybrikmodulespecstatusindicatorsindex">statusIndicators</a></b></td>
         <td>[]object</td>
         <td>
-          StatusIndicators allow to check status of a non-standard resource that can not be computed by helm/kstatus<br/>
+          StatusIndicators allow checking status of a non-standard resource that can not be computed by helm/kstatus<br/>
         </td>
         <td>false</td>
       </tr></tbody>